marianaborgal/P001_RealEstate_Insights/README.md

 <br>

 ## 2. Business Results
-Based on business criteria, from 21,436 available properties, 10,707 should be bought by House Rocket and could result on a US$1,249,116,423.00 profit. <br>
+There are 21,436 available properties.
+Based on business criteria, 10,707 should be bought by House Rocket resulting on a US$1,2B profit.<br>
 Maximum Value Invested: US$4,163,721,410.00<br>
 Maximum Value Returned: US$5,412,837,833.00<br>
 Maximum Expected Profit: US$1,249,116,423.00<br>